AxoLabs/BEE2-Axos-Packages/README.md

 - **Start enabled** controls whether the dropper starts active or not.
 ### Personalized hazard identification board
 A test sign that can be easily customized.
 Read the `Instructions.txt` file carefully for more info.
-- Use Omnicoder's Sign Maker to generate a template for this item to load: https://developer.valvesoftware.com/wiki/Sign_Maker
+- Use Omnicoder's Sign Maker to generate a template for this item to load: https://developer.valvesoftware.com/wiki/Sign_Maker (Important note: The Sign Maker wasn't made or worked on by me).
 ### Protruding surface
 A portalable surface, protruding out a wall.
 Comes with a powerful portal magnet implemented into it. **Start reversed** makes the plastic textures darker.
 ### Autoportal variants